-Regulators are now starting to increase their oversight of Payment Ecosystems to ensure consumer protection and protect the overall integrity of the financial system.
+Regulators are now starting to increase their oversight of Payment protection and protect the overall integrity of the financial system.
 For example, the PBC recently mandated that financial institutions providing e-payment offerings have to channel their payments through a new clearing house by June 2018.
-All payment companies in China, both financial institutions and Payment Ecosystems, would have to operate under a standard set of clearing protocols and rules.
-Payment Ecosystems will no longer be able to operate under a different set of terms with financial institutions that fall outside of the PBC's oversight.
+All payment companies in China, both financial institutions and to operate under a standard set of clearing protocols and rules.
+Payment Ecosystems will no longer some merchants rejecting cash as the People's Bank of China (PBC) had to step in to mandate that the refusal of cash was not allowed.

+be able to operate under a different set of terms with financial institutions that fall outside of the PBC's oversight.
 Thus, all payment providers, including Payment Ecosystems, will be subject to regulatory scrutiny by the PBC.
-Prior to this announcement, bypassed the PBC, and were used by Payment Ecosystems to enhance their suite of service offerings, for example targeted marketing and credit scoring.
+Prior to this announcement, bypassed the PBC, and were used by Payment Ecosystems to enhance their suite of service offerings. for example targeted marketing and credit scoring.
 The regulatory playing field between financial institutions becoming more level, and the valuable information generated will now be disclosed to the government and competitors.